-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results days; then titrated to tapentadol ER 100 mg BID for 3 days (minimum study dose for maintenance); subsequent titration in 50 mg increments every 3 days (within dose range of 100 to 250 mg BID).
-Acetaminophen ≤2,000 mg/day was permitted during the OL phase, except during the last 4 days. for diabetic peripheral neuropathy and dissatisfaction with current treatment (opioid daily doses equivalent to < 160 mg of oral morphine), an average PI score ≥5 on an 11-point rating scale, and effective method of birth control (if applicable) a 3-week titration phase) rate), PGIC at weeks two, six, and 12, and safety measures At least a 50% improvement in PI from pre-titration to week-12 was observed in 37.8% of tapentadol ER-treated patients and 27.6% of placebo-treated patients.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Regimen days; then titrated to tapentadol ER 100 mg BID for 3 days (minimum study dose for maintenance); subsequent titration in 50 mg increments every 3 days (within dose range of 100 to 250 mg BID).
+Acetaminophen ≤2,000 mg/day was permitted during the OL phase, except during the last 4 days.
+Demographics for diabetic peripheral neuropathy and dissatisfaction with current treatment (opioid daily doses equivalent to < Duration a 3-week titration phase) rate), PGIC at weeks two, six, and 12, and safety measures At least a 50% improvement in PI from pre-titration to week-12 was observed in 37.8% of tapentadol ER-treated patients and 27.6% of placebo-treated patients.
 There was a statistically significant difference in the distribution of responder rates for patients with any degree of improvement (pre-titration to week-12) between the tapentadol ER and placebo groups (P=0.032).
 Of the patients who achieved ≥ 30% improvement in PI (titration phase) and were randomized to tapentadol ER treatment, 60.8% maintained ≥30% improvement through week 12 (maintenance phase); whereas 34.0% of patients who had not achieved at least a 30% improvement in PI (titration phase) and were randomized to tapentadol ER reached ≥30% improvement from pre-titration by week 12 of the maintenance period.
 Of those patients who were randomized to placebo after achieving ≥30% improvement in PI (titration phase), 48.7% of patients maintained ≥30% improvement through the maintenance phase, while only 17.5% of patients who were randomized to placebo and had not reached ≥30% improvement (titration phase) achieved ≥30% improvement in PI during the maintenance phase.
-Among patients who achieved ≥50% improvement in PI (titration phase) and were randomized to treatment with tapentadol ER, 59.1% of patients maintained ≥50% improvement through week 12 (maintenance phase); whereas 18.0% of patients who had not achieved ≥50% improvement (titration phase) and were randomized to tapentadol ER reached ≥50% improvement from pre-titration by week 12 of the maintenance period.
-Among patients who were randomized to placebo after achieving ≥50% improvement in PI (titration phase), 36.4% of patients maintained ≥50% improvement through the maintenance phase, while only 16.5% of those randomized to placebo and had not reached ≥50% improvement during titration reached ≥50% improvement during the maintenance phase.
-A total of 64.4% of tapentadol ER-treated patients and 38.4% of placebo-treated patients reported on the PGIC scale that their overall status was "very mu
+Among patients who achieved ≥50% improvement in PI (titration phase) and were randomized to treatment with tapentadol ER, 59.1% of patients maintained ≥50% improvement through week 12 of the maintenance phase.
+Among patients who achieved ≥50% improvement from pre-titration by week 12 of the maintenance phase.
+Among patients who were randomized to placebo after achieving ≥50% improvement in PI (titration phase) and were randomized to tapentadol ER reached ≥50% improvement from pre-titration by week 12 of the maintenance period.
+Among patients who were randomized to placebo after achieving ≥50% improvement in PI (titration phase), 36.4% of patients maintained ≥50% improvement through the maintenance phase, while only 16.5% of those randomized to placebo and had not reached ≥50% improvement from pre-titration by week 12 of the maintenance phase.
+A total of 64.4% of tapentadol ER-treated